 Businesses that treat workers in a single tax year as both a W-2 employee and a 1099 independent contractor (IC) typically raise red flags at the IRS and state workforce agencies.
 Only in rare cases do agencies or the courts countenance a worker being classified simultaneously as both an employee and an IC for the same taxpaying business.
-The recent Tax Court case of Ramirez v Commissioner (May 20, 2013) is one of those rare cases that we collect in our IC compliance database and pull out for use when a client is challenged before an agency or in court for a dual IC/employee classification.
+The recent Tax Court case of Ramirez v Commissioner (May 20, 2013) is one of those rare cases that we collect and catalogue in our IC compliance database and pull out for use when a client is challenged before an agency or in court for a dual IC/employee classification.

 The Facts of the Ramirez Case